jgranstrom/gonode/README.md

 }
 ```

-Each command sent to Go will be sent to the provided `process()` and `cmd` will contain a `CommandData` object (a wrapper for `map[string]interface{}`) which will be a representation of the JSON object received from node.
+Each command sent to Go will be delegated to the provided `process()` on a new go-routine and `cmd` will contain a `CommandData` object (a wrapper for `map[string]interface{}`) which will be a representation of the JSON object received from node.
-Each `process()` call should return a `CommandData` object containing any data to be part of the response back to node.
-The response object will also be transmitted as JSON.
+Each `process()` call must return a `CommandData` object containing any data to be part of the response back to node.
+The response object will, like the command object, be transmitted in JSON.

 ###### Command options
 * `commandTimeoutSec`: Setting this will override the `defaultCommandTimeoutSec` set for the Go object for a specific command.
 (Default: `defaultCommandTimeoutSec` of the Go object)